quii/go-specs-greet/README.md

 ## Write the minimal amount of code for the test to run and check the failing test output

 Hold your nose; remember, we can refactor when the test has passed.
 Here's the code for the driver in `driver.go`.

-TODO: just implement interface on driver first, and then do Dockerfiles

 ```go
 package go_specs_greet